ctsit/redmine_wiki_downloader/README.md

 It is assumed that the wiki pages are created in the [Textile markup language](https://textile-lang.com/), with [Redmine's wiki specification](https://www.redmine.org/projects/redmine/wiki/RedmineTextFormattingTextile).

-## Display with MkDocs
+### Display with MkDocs

-Scripts are provided to make the pages suitable for viewing in [MkDocs](https://www.mkdocs.org/), which requires markdown files.
+Scripts are provided to make the pages suitable for viewing in [MkDocs](https://www.mkdocs.org/), which requires Markdown files.

 `convert_all_wiki_pages_to_md.sh` will automatically convert all `.textile` files[^1] to `.md` files and **delete the original `.textile` file**.
 It is recommended to backup your download prior to running `convert_all_wiki_pages_to_md.sh`, e.g. `tar -zcf redmine_wikis.tgz redmine_wikis`.